ucsd-cse131-s18/pa2-grading/index.md

 #### The check function

-We will be asking you to write up the check function which will statically type check your program before compilation.
+We will be asking you to write up the check function which will check your program before compilation.
 We expect check to return a list of strings containing an exact series of error messages.
 We will be testing against this function so be sure to match the expected output.